On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Lower Bound Scaling Results

 \subsection{Scaling results}

 In this subsection, we provide the central estimates for our lower scaling bounds in the case that the symbol of the operator vanishes on a union of vector spaces.
-We begin by introducing some notation: Let $V\subset\R^d$ be a finite union of linear (sub)spaces and define for $\xi \in \R^d$

-to denote the distance function to $V$.
-Note that $\dist_V$ is positively 1-homogeneous.
 Let $\Omega\subset\R^d$ be a bounded set.
-We will work with functions $f\in L^2(\Omega)$ which we identify with their extensions by $0$ to the full space without mention.
+We will work with functions $f\in L^2(\Omega)$ which we identify with their extensions by zero to the full space without mention.

-As a central result in this section, we prove the following bounds. \begin{prop} Let $d,m \in \N$, $d \geq 2$.
+As a central result in this section, we prove the following bounds. \begin{prop} Let $d \in \N$, $d \geq 2$.
 Let $L$ be a positive integer and let $\Omega \subset \R^d$ be an open, bounded Lipschitz domain.
 Suppose that $V\subset\R^d, V \neq 0$ is a union of finitely many linear spaces of dimension at most $d-1$.
 Then the following estimates hold for every $\eta > 1$: {\textbf{\theenumi}} {(\roman{enumi})} \begin{enumerate} \item For any $\delta \in (0,1)$ there exists $\alpha = \alpha(\delta,\Omega,V) \in (0,1)$ such that

 \item For all $\alpha>0$

 \item We have that